falcosecurity/falcosidekick/README.md

 - **POLICYREPORT_ENABLED**: if true policyreport output is enabled (default: `false`)
 - **POLICYREPORT_KUBECONFIG**: Kubeconfig file to use (only if falcosidekick is running outside the cluster)
-- **POLICYREPORT_FAILTHRESHOLD**: events with priority above this threshold are mapped to fail in PolicyReport summary and lower that those are mapped to warn (default=4)
+- **POLICYREPORT_MINIMUMPRIORITY**: events with priority above this are mapped to fail in PolicyReport summary and lower that those are mapped to warn
 - **POLICYREPORT_MAXEVENTS**: the max number of events that can be per report (default=1000)
 - **POLICYREPORT_PRUNEBYPRIORITY**: if true; the events with lowest severity are pruned first, in FIFO order(default=false)